WH1313/PeSANet/README.md

 # PeSANet

-PeSANet is a PyTorch implementation of the Gray-Scott 2D model code refactored from `NewMSKNO/gs2d/GS_KNOATTSplittest.py`.
+PeSANet is a PyTorch implementation of the Gray-Scott 2D model code.

 ## Repository Layout